Window box gardening is a form of container gardening, and it’s as varied as the plants and flowers you choose to put in them.

 - Choose real plants based on the hours of daylight/shade the box will receive; water accordingly and add slow-release fertilizer to keep plants vibrant.

-Sturdy and natural looking windows flower box.
+Sturdy and natural-looking window box gardening.
 It’s made from steel and inside from coco fiber.

 Coco liner keeps soil tidy and powder coated frame for more durability makes this flower planter awesome!
 Made from steel.